 Current CV: Lieberman_vita

-Evan Lieberman is the Total Professor of Political Science and Contemporary Africa at MIT.
 Previously, Lieberman was a member of the faculty at Princeton University for 12 years, and a Robert Wood Johnson Health Policy Scholar at Yale University, and was an Honorary Research Associate at the University of Cape Town; and a fellow of the Democracy Scholars Program at the Harvard Kennedy School’s Ash Center.
 He received his PhD from the University of California, Berkeley, and his BA from Princeton.